 1. Blessed are those who expect nothing for they won’t be disappointed.

 2. The Lord helps those who help themselves.

 3. Never refuse a letter of introduction.

 4. If you want a thing done well – do it yourself.

-Previously, in 1929, the well-known archaeologist Dorothy Garrod began excavations in the caves on Mount Carmel, sending material to Dorothea to examine and describe.
+In 1929 the well-known archaeologist Dorothy Garrod had started excavations in the caves on Mount Carmel, sending material to Bate to examine and describe.

 The most common species they found were the woodland Persian fallow deer, Dama mesopotamica, and Gazella, the desert-dwelling gazelle.

 From these two species Bate put together a ‘census’ charting the changes in climate that occurred during the human occupation of the caves.
 Known as the Dama-Gazella graph it is still used by pre-historians and archaeologists of the region.

 In September 1940 the Natural History Museum was bombed, causing considerable damage to the building.
 Casualties and the loss of specimens were small, but with the increasing risk of air-raids, as many of the collections as possible were evacuated.